 Is the Apple Watch Series 6 eco-friendly?

-During the Sept.
-15 event, Apple employees discussed how eco-friendly both the company and the watch are not just in terms of energy usage but in the materials that are used.
-The Apple Watch Series 6 is made with 100% recycled tungsten and does not contain these harmful chemicals: BFR, PVB, beryllium, or mercury.
+During its Time Flies event, Apple employees discussed how eco-friendly both the company and the watch are not just in terms of energy usage but in the materials that are used.
+The Apple Watch Series 6 is made with 100% recycled tungsten and does not contain these harmful chemicals: BFR, PVB, beryllium or mercury.
 Also, the Apple Watch Series 6 is made with arsenic-free glass.

 One significant change is that Apple is removing the USB power adapter from the Apple Watch, according to Lisa Jackson, Apple's VP of environment, policy, and social initiatives.